Joel-Moens/150p4/REPORT.md

 *fs_read* searches for the openfile using given *fd*, returns the name which is then searched for in the root entries.
-We then mod openfile's offset by BLOCK_SIZE which gives us how many data blocks we must move past to find the start of our read (blockindex).
-We then pass the root entryindex and file's blockindex to *fs_findblockindex* which follows the fat chain starting from root entry's *startindex* until it reaches the correct blockindex and returns the correct wordindex for the indexed datablock for the file.
-Then, we read the correct datablock into a temporary *blockbuf* and copy into the correct position of the full buffer we are given.
+We then mod openfile's offset by BLOCK_SIZE for a remainder, which we use to find how many data blocks we must move past to find the start of our read (blockindex).
+We then pass the root entryindex and file's blockindex to *fs_findblockindex* which follows the fat chain starting from root entry's *startindex* until it reaches the correct blockindex and returns the correct wordindex for the indexed datablock for the file.Then, we read the correct datablock into a temporary *blockbuf* and copy into the correct position of the full buffer we are given.
 We continue finding the next data block with *fs_findblockindex* until we have read all of count or reached EOC.
 *fs_write* is pretty similar to *fs_read*, but we needed extra functionality.
 We created an *fs_addblock* which returns the correct datablock index similar to *fs_findblockindex*, however, the method also adds appends data to the file